Tuesday, February 18, 2020

 I didn’t know what a telenovela was until about three years ago.
 I stumbled upon one while perusing Netflix movie titles hoping to find something good to watch.

 Weekends were long and boring.
-I wanted to find something that would make the time pass quickly I wanted to find a series so engrossing that I would forget the fact that I lived in a nursing home.
+I wanted to find something that would make the time pass quickly I was looking for a series so engrossing that I would forget that I lived in a nursing home.

 I found the 2014 Latin-American telenovela Lo Que La Vida Me Robo.
 I soon found myself caught up in all of the storylines.
-I was traveling to palm trees, crystal blue water, and beautiful haciendas every night.
+I traveled to palm trees, crystal blue water, and beautiful haciendas every night.
 Mexico.
 It was the perfect diversion.

 Luis Roberto Guzman portrayed the character, of Jose Luis Alverez in the series.
 Jose Luis was part of a love triangle between Both Alejandro Almonte and Jose Luis were in love with the beautiful Montserrat Mendoza